derek-dorey/TFTP-Server/README.txt

 	* Accept datagram packet from the socket and pass the received datagram to the server.
 	* Wait for server to send back response and then pass response to client
 	* Continues to pass data between client and server until file transfer is complete.

+6. ErrorThread.java
+	* Abstract class using for making error simulating threads

+7. NormalThread.java
+	* Accept datagram packet from the socket and pass the received datagram to the server.
+	* Wait for server to send back response and then pass response to client
+	* Continues to pass data between client and server until file transfer is complete.

+8. LostThread.java
+	* Loses a specific packet based on user input
+	* Accept datagram packet from the socket and pass the received datagram to the server.
+	* Wait for server to send back response and then pass response to client
+	* Continues to pass data between client and server until file transfer is complete.

+9. DelayThread.java
+	* Delays a specific packet based on user input
+	* Accept datagram packet from the socket and pass the received datagram to the server.
+	* Wait for server to send back response and then pass response to client
+	* Continues to pass data between client and server until file transfer is complete.

+10. DuplicateThread.java
+	* Duplicates a specific packet based on user input
+	* Accept datagram packet from the socket and pass the received datagram to the server.
+	* Wait for server to send back response and then pass response to client
+	* Continues to pass data between client and server until file transfer is complete.

 OTHER FILES
 ===========